leo-pony/model-runner/README.md

 For general questions and discussion, please use [Docker Model Runner's Slack channel](https://app.slack.com/client/T0JK1PCN6/C09H9P5E57B).

-For discussions around issues/bugs and features, you can use GitHub Issues and Pull requests.
+For discussions about issues/bugs and features, you can use GitHub Issues and Pull requests.